Glossary of Terms

 PGY (Post-Graduate Year): PGY-1 is an intern position; PGY-2 or higher is a resident position.

 Preliminary Residency Positions (PGY-1): A “preliminary”, or PGY-1, the position offers only 1-2 years of training prior to entry into advanced specialty programs.
 A lot of internal medicine and surgery training programs offer preliminary positions in addition to categorical positions.
 Transitional year programs are also considered preliminary programs.

 ROL (Rank Order Lists): Rank order lists are the lists of programs in order of preference submitted by applicants to the NRMP before the deadline (last week of February).
 Matched applicants consistently have longer ROLs than unmatched applicants; in 2014, the average number of ranked programs for matched U.S. applicants was 11.5.

 SLOE (Standardized Letter of Recommendation): Some specialties, like Emergency Medicine and Plastic and Reconstructive Surgery, require a SLOE from an applicant’s home institution.
 Check with your specialty advisor to see if this applies to you.

 SOAP (Supplemental Offer and Acceptance Program): SOAP is a program administered by the NRMP that begins on the Monday of Match Week.
 Through the SOAP, students who have not matched to a residency program can submit additional applications through ERAS in an effort to obtain a residency position.

-VSAS (Visiting Student Application Service): VSAS is an AAMC service that helps streamline the process of applying for away rotations.
-Through VSAS, students are able to submit one single application for an away rotation.
-Check the VSAS website (https://www.aamc.org/students/medstudents/vsas) to find a list of participating institution.
-VSAS also provides a centralized location for managing offers and tracking decisions.
+VSLO (Visiting Student Learning Opportunities): VSLO is an AAMC service helping to streamline the process of applying for away rotations.
+Through VSLO, students are able to submit applications for away rotations.
+Check VSLO to find a list of participating institutions.
+VSLO also provides a centralized location for managing offers and tracking decisions.